 The practice identified patients who may be in need of extra support.
 For example:

-- Patients receiving end of life care, carers, those at risk of developing a long-term condition and those requiring advice on their diet, smoking and alcohol cessation and patients were signposted to the relevant service. - A dietician was available on the premises and smoking cessation advice was available from a local support group.
+Patients receiving end of life care, carers, those at risk of developing a long-term condition and those requiring advice on their diet, smoking and alcohol cessation.